duckyfuz/treehouse/README.md

 }, [activity]);
 ```

-And voila!
-The error plaguing me was finally dealt with.
-Imagine how many hours I could have saved if I just used Rix from the start...
+Absolutely incredible!
+Rix proved to be a lifesaver, and I can't help but wonder how many precious hours I could have saved if I had discovered it earlier.

-And that's not all - whenever I faced an error I did not understand, all I needed to do was paste the error into Rix and I received a detailed explanation of why the error occurred and how I could fix it.
+From then on, whenever I faced an error I did not understand, all I had to do was paste the error into Rix to receive a detailed explanation of why the error occurred and possible solutions.
+Rix certainly turned out to be a great tool to learn new languages and frameworks.
 All hail our AI overlords. 🤖

 ### 🦥 More Struggles...